 In the days of expensive 16mm film stock, directors and camera operators had to abide by much stricter shooting ratios often as little as 10:1.
 David recalled that, when going over this limit, the extra cost of film stock alone was £1 per second.

-In his later career, David would go on to work on programmes such as Bergerac, Lovejoy, The Explorers, and The Voyage of Charles Darwin, a seven part drama for which David won a BAFTA for his camera work.
+In his later career, as a lighting cameraman and later as a freelance director of photography, David would go on to work on programmes such as Bergerac, Lovejoy, The Explorers, and The Voyage of Charles Darwin, a seven part drama for which David won a BAFTA for his camera work.
 David left the BBC in 1992, and worked as a freelancer until 2012.
-He is now retired, living on the South coast, and enjoying his interests in painting and sailing.
+David retired to the South coast where he enjoyed his interests in painting and sailing.
+Sadly, David Whitson passed away in 2023.